-In 2016, in Spain, there were more than 9,000 fights at the outings of the bars.
-However, only one of these was considered by the public prosecutor of the National Court as an act of terrorism: the one that occurred on the night of October 15 (2016) at the exit of the bar ‘Koxka’, at the Navarrese town of Altsasu.
+In 2016, there were more than 9,000 fights in Spanish bars.
+However, only one was considered an act of terrorism by the Public Prosecutor’s Office of the Audiencia Nacional: the one that took place on the night of 15 October 2016 outside the ‘Koxka’ bar in the town of Altsasu, Navarra.

 The case of Altsasu shows that, despite the Basque Peace process, the wounds caused by ETA still remain open

-Parents, friends, colleagues and neighbours of the convicts coexist with civil guards and victims of ETA terrorism in ‘Altsasu: open wounds’.
-Twenty witnesses and two versions that will make up a report that will address the analysis of the peace process in the Basque Country will give voice to the reality of the Navarrese and Basque societies and, of course, will try to reconstruct what happened in the morning of 15 October 2016.
+Mothers, fathers, friends, colleagues and neighbours of the condemned deal with the civil guards and victims of ETA terrorism in ‘Altsasu: open wounds’.
+Twenty testimonies and two versions constitute a report that addresses and analyses the peace process in the Basque Country, it will voice the reality of the Navarre and Basque societies and, of course, will try to reconstruct what happened on the morning of October 15, 2016.

 Altsasu: open wounds’ was broadcasted in ‘Sense Ficció‘ a programme on the Catalan Television Station TV3, rewatch it HERE;